rdz-oss/BattyBirdNET-Pi/README.md

 * Automated bat ID using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer.
 * Inherits many great things from BirdNET-Pi - including notifications on detection
 * Enabled for European, UK and North American species
-* Not designed for automated biodiversity assessments but ca be used if manually vetted.
+* Not designed for automated biodiversity assessments but cna be used if manually vetted.
 * Adds some meta-data in GUANO format to the recordings
 * Requires either audiomoth 1.2 (very cool open hardware) or wildlife acoustics echo meter touch 2 microphones and RaspberryPi 4B.
 * Noise reduction for above microphones available